Johanneshov

 The icehockey arena Hovet is located in Johanneshov, its current formal name taken from its former popular name, and short for "Johanneshovs isstadion".

-Slakthusområdet, a former meat packing district, is being developed to an urban city area with small businesses and apartments.
-The project includes also adjacent areas Gullmarsplan and Globen under the name Vision Söderstaden 2030.
+Slakthusområdet, a former meat-packing district, is being developed into an urban city area with small businesses and apartments.
+The project also includes the adjacent areas of Gullmarsplan and Globen under the name Vision Söderstaden 2030.

-Other major landmarks of the district are the Avicii Arena (formerly named Stockholm Globe Arena and Ericsson Globe) and Tele2 Arena.
-The football clubs Hammarby and Djurgården are based at Tele2 Arena in Johanneshov, a stadium built in 2013.
+Other major landmarks of the district are the Avicii Arena (formerly named Stockholm Globe Arena and Ericsson Globe) and the 3Arena.
+The football clubs Hammarby and Djurgården are based at the 3Arena in Johanneshov, a stadium built in 2013.